 This article provided an in-depth knowledge of PostgreSQL Stored procedures.
 Through this article and a workflow example, we learned to CREATE OR REPLACE a stored procedure.
 We also discussed how Stored Procedures are different from Functions.

-If you want to continue your learning of PostgreSQL Commands & Operations, go through either of the two articles provided below:
+If you want to continue your learning of PostgreSQL Commands and operations, go through either of the two articles provided below:

 Want to give Hevo a try?
 Sign Up for a 14-day free trial and experience the feature-rich Hevo suite first hand.
-You may also look at the amazing price, which will assist you while selecting the best plan for your requirements.
+You may also look at the price, which will assist you in selecting the best plan for your requirements.